-Patty and I were staying in an apartment in the 2nd arrondissement so Toma planned our route to take us to the Porte de Vanves Flea Market first, as it was on the way to the other venues she had planned for us.
-Toma calls Porte de Vanves the “other Paris flea market,” and Patty and I both nabbed great finds there.
-She also took us to a Vide Grenier, which literally means “empty-your-attic sale.”
+I was staying in an apartment in the 2nd arrondissement so Toma planned our route to take us to the Porte de Vanves Flea Market first, as it was on the way to the other venues she had planned for us.
+Toma calls Porte de Vanves the “other Paris flea market,” and I nabbed great finds there.
+She also took me to a Vide Grenier, which literally means “empty-your-attic sale.”
 These are neighborhood flea markets that dot the city on weekends.
-After a quick lunch, she guided us to our most magnificent stop: Les Puce de Paris, or Clignancourt as some people call it, referring to its location at the city’s perimeter in the Porte de Clignancourt.
+After a quick lunch, she guided me to our most magnificent stop: Les Puce de Paris, or Clignancourt as some people call it, referring to its location at the city’s perimeter in the Porte de Clignancourt.

-There are so many facets to the hulking market that it would have been impossible for Patty and I to have made sense of it on our own.
+There are so many facets to the hulking market that it would have been impossible for me to have made sense of it on my own.
 Two thousand vendors are spread out through thirteen districts and 7 miles of alleyways!
-Toma had identified three districts that she felt would suit our needs the best, just one of the ways her expertise made the experience manageable.
+Toma had identified three districts that she felt would suit my needs the best, just one of the ways her expertise made the experience manageable.
 I hit the usual sensory overload that I always reach during such stimulating experiences, but I never once felt lost during the nearly 10 hours we moved through the city and its renowned markets.

-The backstory is that we had such a great time thanks to Toma’s bubbly personality and positive attitude that Patty and I both walked away from the experience feeling as if we’d made a new friend (see for yourself here).
+The backstory is that we had such a great time thanks to Toma’s bubbly personality and positive attitude that I walked away from the experience feeling as if I’d made a new friend (see for yourself here).
 Once our antiquing adventures were finished, we freshened up at The Ritz before hitting the bar.
 Thanks to Toma’s urging, I’d packed one of my prettiest scarves, which I tied around my neck, instantly feeling an elegance befitting Paris and our storied locale.

 When Colin ornamented our drinks with a fresh flower that he said he chose to compliment how he perceived our personalities, it felt like the icing on the cake.
 Getting to bring two very special finds home from Paris is the decorative marzipan curlicues!
 To schedule tours, visit Toma’s web site; to keep up with the latest, she had an informative blog.
 Happy antiquing all you Divas out there!